dim-chr/LSTM_project/README.md

 ### Results

 Inside `dir/exports/` you will find:
-- a result.pdf file for each question, analyzing the results with spesific arguments given.
+- a result.pdf file for each question, analyzing the results for specific arguments.
 - the exported plots for each question.